corda/corda/docs/source/cordapp-constraint-migration.rst

 Corda 4 introduces and recommends building signed CorDapps that issue states with signature constraints.
 When building transactions in Corda 4, existing on ledger states issued before Corda 4 are only automatically transitioned to the new
 Signature Constraint if they were originally using the CZ Whitelisted Constraint.
-This document explains how to modify existing CorDapp flows to explicitly consume and evolve pre Corda 4 states, and outlines a future mechanism where such states will transition automatically
+This document explains how to modify existing CorDapp flows to explicitly consume and evolve pre Corda 4 states.
-(without explicit migration code).

 Faced with the exercise of upgrading an existing Corda 3.x CorDapp to Corda 4, you need to consider the following: